I want to...

 What have we completed?

-• In Stage 3 on 9 September, we started emailing employers who had submitted a claim before 5 August 2024 to register with ClaimsView and provide the annual rate of pay and industrial instrument information for each worker they had made a claim for.
+- In Stage 3 on 9 September, we started emailing employers who had submitted a claim before 5 August 2024 to register with ClaimsView and provide the annual rate of pay and industrial instrument information for each worker they had made a claim for.
+All employer reimbursement claims submitted before 5 August 2024 have now been remediated, and any outstanding funds have been processed.

 What is next?

-We understand that this may initially lead to additional administration for employers and we sincerely apologise to industry for this error.
-It is essential we correct the annual rate of pay to avoid any impact on workers’ long service leave entitlements.
+We understand that this may have led to additional administration for employers and we sincerely apologise to industry for this error.